InjectiveLabs/injective-chain-releases/docs/migration/injective-canonical-chain.md

 ## Recovery

-Prior to exporting `injective-canary-1` state, validators are encouraged to take a full data snapshot at the export height before proceeding.
+Prior to exporting the Canary chain state, validators are encouraged to take a full data snapshot at the export height before proceeding.
 Snapshotting depends heavily on infrastructure, but generally this can be done by backing up the `.injectived` directory.

-It is critically important to back-up the `.injectived/data/priv_validator_state.json` file after stopping your injectived process.
+It is critically important to backup the `.injectived/data/priv_validator_state.json` file after stopping your injectived process.
 This file is updated every block as your validator participates in a consensus rounds.
 It is a critical file needed to prevent double-signing, in case the upgrade fails and the previous chain needs to be restarted.

-In the event that the upgrade does not succeed, validators and operators must restore the snapshot and downgrade back to injective-chain 10001-rc7 release and continue the chain until next upgrade announcement.
+In the event that the upgrade does not succeed, validators and operators must restore the snapshot and downgrade back to Injective Chain 10001-rc7 release and continue the chain until next upgrade announcement.

 ## Upgrade Procedure